smartdevicelink/sdl_evolution/proposals/NNNN-align-VideoStreamingParameter-with-capability.md

         // Apply customEncoderSettings here.
 Note that value from HMI (such as maxBitrate) will be overwritten by custom settings
         // (Exception: ExpectedFrameRate, AverageBitRate)
         for (id key in self.customEncoderSettings.keyEnumerator) {
-            // do NOT override framerate or average bitreate if custom setting is higher than current setting. if ([(NSString *)key isEqualToString:(__bridge NSString *)kVTCompressionPropertyKey_ExpectedFrameRate] ||
+            // do NOT override frame rate or average bitrate if custom setting is higher than current setting. if ([(NSString *)key isEqualToString:(__bridge NSString *)kVTCompressionPropertyKey_ExpectedFrameRate] ||
                 [(NSString *)key isEqualToString:(__bridge NSString *)kVTCompressionPropertyKey_AverageBitRate]) {
                 if ([self.customEncoderSettings valueForKey:key] < self.videoEncoderSettings[key]) {